Tickets

 Part of Bach’s Birthday Bash Weekend

-With a selection of Bach’s keyboard repertoire for harpsichord and piano, attendees are invited to sit on stage alongside pianist Kristjon Imperio and harpsichordist Frederick Jodry to get close up to the performance action.
+With a selection of Bach’s keyboard repertoire for harpsichord and piano, attendees will get a unique close up view of pianist Kristjon Imperio and harpsichordist Frederick Jodry.
 Take a peek at the hand and footwork involved in performing on keyboard instruments, and enjoy the delicate sound of the harpsichord from feet away.

 BWV 831 (Piano)